zahidrahimoon/tomato/README.md

 npm start server
 ```

-- [ ] Remember to include your Database in db.js and your Stripe Secret Key in .env but donot push on github
+- [ ] Remember to include your Database in db.js and your Stripe Secret Key in .env but donot push on github.

 ## Conclusion